 Boston has a reputation for homogenous fashion: tartan flannels and duck boots fill the sidewalks, while waxed jackets, khakis and cords seem to be standard issue for a large portion of the population.
 Back Bay is a hub for this homogeny, which is why many a shopper does a double take when they pass the large wooden cowboy boot and bull’s horns mounted outside of Rick Walker’s, Boston’s premier clothier for cowboys and rock ‘n rollers at heart.
 Step down from the glitz of Newbury Street and lose yourself in this paradise of tassels, spurs and silver-face amplifiers.
 From motorcycle jackets and cowboy boots, to pearl snap shirts and Native American jewelry, Rick Walker’s selection of vintage clothing has everything needed to equip you and your band or posse for the open road.

 “What’s cookin’?” slings a woman from behind a pair of gold-framed green shades.
-Ask her once for her story, and she’s off: her name is Pat Bartevian, she’s ninety-three, and for ten years she and her sister danced in Hollywood movies with the likes of Fred Astaire and Frank Sinatra.
+Ask her once for her story, and she’s off: Her name is Pat Bartevian, she’s 95, and for 10 years she and her sister danced in Hollywood movies with the likes of Fred Astaire and Frank Sinatra.
 She now runs a consignment shop started by her father in 1910, her sister painted the mural on the ceiling (“she really appreciated Michelangelo’s stiff neck on the scaffolding"), and she’s dedicated to promoting the story of Edgar Allen Poe’s history in Boston.
 The store has a little bit of everything: mink coats, brass candelabras, Latin American records, copies of the Swiss Family Robinson and a carved ivory sword or two.
 In the spirit of Poe, there’s a flair of the spiritual, occult and mystique about the store; pentagram necklaces hang on the wall, a skull grins at you from inside a case, and a raven keeps a watchful eye over the whole store.
 You don't really know what you wander into Bartevian to find, but rest assured, you'll walk out with a great story from Pat at the very least.